jdiamond/pointless/README.md

 Pointless is a library for working with values, arrays, objects, functions, and promises with a uniform interface and in a point-free style.

+It works in the browser (with or without AMD) and as a Node.js module.

-It does not provide any facilities for working with the DOM, but can be extended to do so via plugins.
+Pointless does not provide any facilities for working with the DOM, but can be extended to do so via plugins.

 Pointless is inspired by: